bluejava/stringjuice/README.md

 StringJuice is a small, well tested set of string utilities to aid in parsing, formatting and manipulating strings.
 These utilities can help you build more sophisticated string processing routines quickly and reliably.

-It also converts the standard String methods to FP-style functions.
+You can either extend the String prototype, or use a utility object FP style functions.
+If you prefer the later, it also converts the standard String methods to FP-style functions.

 ## Primary Motivation